Hours: 37.5 hours per week

 Holiday Entitlement: Year 1: 33 days (247.5 hours) inclusive of bank holidays

-The main responsibilities of the Children’s Service Senior Night Residential Support Worker (Additional Responsibilities) will be to support the night to night care and support needs of individual child / young person which will include personal care needs, supporting them in their daily routines, communication, independent skills and leisure activities.
-This must be undertaking with an empathetic attitude and willingness to be supported by a team and take direction from Team Leaders and managers.
+The main responsibilities of the Senior Residential Support Workers will be to support the day to day care and support needs of individual young adults which will include personal care needs, supporting them in their daily routines, communication, independence and life skills as well as leisure activities.
+The roles will be carried out with an empathetic attitude and willingness to be supported by a team and will take direction from House Managers and other Care Managers.

-The role operates on a rotating shift pattern over 7 days, so full flexibility over 7 days is required.
+The role operates on a rotating combination shift pattern as below:

-Seashell Trust runs an Outstanding (Ofsted) special School, and specialist College together with 17 on-site residential homes for children and young people with complex learning disabilities, physical disabilities and multisensory impairments.
-At Seashell Trust we strive to deliver excellence by enhancing the communication skills, social skills, and overall independence and quality of life for our children and young people.
+Seashell Trust runs an Outstanding (Ofsted) special School, and a specialist College together with 17 on-site residential homes for children and young adults with complex learning disabilities, physical disabilities and multisensory impairments.

 We value diversity and are committed to equal opportunities.
 Disabled candidates who meet the minimum criteria on the person specification will be guaranteed an interview.

 This charity is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.

 You may have experience in the following: Senior Care Worker, House Manager, Deputy House Manager, Shift Leader, Unit Manager, Team Leader, Care Co-ordinator, Lead Support Worker